heroku/heroku-buildpack-ruby/changelogs/v249/skip_database_provision.md

-## Apps that use the `heroku/ruby` buildpack can now skip database provisioning on the first push with the  `HEROKU_SKIP_DATABASE_PROVISION` environment variable.
+## Apps that use the `heroku/ruby` buildpack can now skip automatic database provisioning using an environment variable

 When applications are deployed to Heroku, the last buildpack to execute can request add-ons are provisioned via the [`bin/release` interface](https://devcenter.heroku.com/articles/buildpack-api#bin-release).
-The `heroku/ruby` buildpack checks if the application [contains a Postgres gem](https://github.com/heroku/heroku-buildpack-ruby/blob/104fe3a374e07a8f3723f110c2148d57ecb9ee79/lib/language_pack/ruby.rb#L992-L1008) and request that Heroku provision a database for the application automatically.
+The `heroku/ruby` buildpack checks if the application [contains a Postgres gem](https://github.com/heroku/heroku-buildpack-ruby/blob/104fe3a374e07a8f3723f110c2148d57ecb9ee79/lib/language_pack/ruby.rb#L992-L1008) and requests that Heroku provision a database for the application automatically.
 Before the pricing change, the database requested was free, and adding this add-on by the buildpack would save developers time while setting up applications.

-Developers using the `heroku/ruby` buildpack to deploy new applications who do not want this behavior can opt out by setting the environment variable:
+Developers using the `heroku/ruby` buildpack to deploy new applications who do not want this behavior can now opt out by setting the `HEROKU_SKIP_DATABASE_PROVISION` environment variable:

 ```shell
 $ heroku config:set HEROKU_SKIP_DATABASE_PROVISION=1